Detectives in Togas: Mystery of the Roman Ransom

 Xantippus' students offer their teacher a birthday gift of a deaf-mute slave named Udo, and Antonius offers him a tame lion to guard the school.
 Xantippus refuses both offers, and asks the boys to return Udo to his former owner, the slave trader Callon.
 When they arrive, an old slave tells them that Callon fled after he was threatened by an ex-gladiator named Gorgon seeking Udo.
 The boys then run into Gorgon, who tries to abduct Udo, but the boys escape and retreat with Udo to their secret cave.

 Udo reveals that he only pretended to be deaf and dumb to protect his life.
-Udo was the personal slave of Marcius Patricius Pollino.
+Udo was the personal slave of Marcius Patricius Pollino, a governor in Germania.
 His master sent him to Rome with an important message, but when he arrived, he found the meeting point to be a graveyard.
 Udo hid and overheard the conversation between Gorgon and a short, fat man.
 Udo learned that the letter contained instructions for Gorgon to murder an important Roman senator and to kill Udo.
 As Udo fled the graveyard, he lost the letter and ran into a band of gladiators, who sold him to Callon.

 When Xantippus arrives, the boys inform him about the plot, and Udo mentions that a stranger had frequently visited Pollino.
 The boys find the lost letter, a list of unrelated names.
 Caius realizes that these names, read in a certain way, form the name of Vinicius, his own father.
 Caius runs off to fetch Tiro, his father's secretary, and alert the urban prefect, Lucius Terrentius Manilius.
 Udo remembers that Manilius is the name of his master's visitor, and Xantippus sends the boys after Caius.

 At the Villa Vinicius, Tiro tells the boys and Claudia that Caius was kidnapped by Gorgon.
 The boys deduce that Gorgon will likely meet with the fat man in the graveyard the next night.
 After spending the evening in the villa, the boys rush to the graveyard and eavesdrop on the conspirators.
 Mucius pursues the fat man, Antonius goes after Gorgon, and the remaining boys return to the school.
 Antonius later returns to tell them that he had followed Gorgon to the Colosseum and found Caius in one of the dungeon cells.
 However, he was captured by the gladiators, locked in a vault, and had a lion released on him.
 The lion was Ramses, the tame lion Antonius wanted to gift to Xantippus.
 After escaping the Colosseum together, Antonius brought Ramses to the school.